 L’Ecole N° 41 has been producing vineyard designated wines from Seven Hills Vineyard starting in 1993.
 Our vineyard ownership with Pepper Bridge Winery and Leonetti Cellar dates to 1997 when we collectively planted 150 new vineyard acres over a two-year period.
 The vineyard, now 170 acres, is located in the south, central portion of the Walla Walla Valley Appellation.

 With an elevation of 900 – 1,100 feet, the site has excellent soil and air drainage and is one of the most technologically advanced in the industry.
 The vertically trained canopy, controlled cluster spacing, and sunlight exposure generate uniform fruit ripeness.
 Soil moisture is monitored daily by computer with sophisticated drip irrigation scheduled to augment vine development, yet limit excessive canopy growth.
 Yields are strictly controlled to assure ultra-premium quality.
 The soils in this vineyard are Ellisforde silt loam (lower elevations) and Walla Walla silt loam (higher elevations).
 These soils are wind-deposited loess which are geologically young and rich in minerals.

 Today, Marty Clubb’s primary focus at the winery is a hands-on approach to our viticulture operation.
-Sadie Drury has been Seven Hills East Vineyard Manager since 2013.
+Sadie Drury has been Seven Hills Vineyard Manager since 2013.
 She works in tandem with Marty on all viticulture and harvest decisions related to the L’Ecole blocks of fruit.
 Sadie is a Walla Walla native and a graduate of Walla Walla Community College’s Center for Enology and Viticulture.
-In 2008, she interned at Ciel du Cheval Vineyard on Red Mountain where she moved up the ranks to become Assistant Vineyard Manager.
+In 2003, she interned at Ciel du Cheval Vineyard on Red Mountain where she moved up the ranks to become Assistant Vineyard Manager.